CreasolTech/DomBusGateway/README.md

 Then put the microSD in the Rock PI S hardware and enjoy!
 [![DomBusGatewayPIS: DomBusGateway + mosquitto + firewall + backup system running on a Rock PI S minicomputer](https://images.creasol.it/dombusgateway_rockpis.webp)](https://store.creasol.it/dombusgatewaypis)

+# Configuration

+## Configuration info for Rock PI S or other pre-built images

 The Rock PI S is programmed with a Linux firmware that minimize writing to disk, by having */tmp* and */var/log* partitions in ramfs (volatile memory): in this way the microSD life will be extended.

 It's possible to access the operating system by SSH (port 22), connecting the IP addressed assigned by DHCP (check the router or scan the network to find its IP address) using:\
 username: **pi** , password: **arangingenni**\
 username: **root** , password: **geriandallse**